-How do you know when it’s time to leave a company?
+How do you know when it's time to walk away?

 Browse recent posts